-I wanted to take a step back from my usually speech/language blog posts to chat about something I love very much: fonts. 😂
+I wanted to take a step back from my usually speech/language blog posts to chat about something I love very much: fonts, especially accessible fonts. 😂

 For the past 8+ years, I’ve spent a significant amount of my time designing and developing printable resources for SLPs.
 In that time, I’ve learned a ton and have developed an opinion or 2 about choosing appropriate fonts for our students, especially those with language and literacy disorders.

-So in this post, I’m just going to share a few of the “best practices” I’ve come up with in the past few years to choosing fonts that are assessible and easy for even the youngest of learners to read.
+So in this post, I’m just going to share a few of the “best practices” I’ve come up with in the past few years to choosing accessible fonts that are easy for even the youngest of learners to read.

 I never want to put additional, unnecessary obstacles in the way of the kids I work with and this is one way I do that!

 In general, there are two major font families: 1 – serif and 2 – sans serif (“without” serif).